 A root canal is a common, and fairly simple procedure that involves very little pain and discomfort for the patient.
-Dr. Jordana Fleicsher provides root canals at Tribeca’s downtown New York office.
-These procedures typically require only one to three visits.
+Our endodontist, Dr. Lorel Burns specializes in root canal procedures.
+Root canals typically require only one to three visits.
 If you’re experiencing any kind of swelling or discomfort with any of your teeth, you may need a root canal.
 It’s best to not let the pain go on too long as you may be unable to save the tooth.

 Symptoms indicating you need a root canal